-“Wow, this is cool,” was the first thought that popped into my head when I saw the Grand Canal for the first time.
+“Wow, this is exquisite,” was the first thought that popped into my head when I saw the Grand Canal for the first time.
 However, this thought never went away during our whole stay in Venice.
 The beauty of the canals never got old; it truly is something out of this world.
 If someone were to ask me now if they should visit Venice, I would say absolutely, Venice is worth visiting.
 But then I would ask them:

 “When are you planning to visit Venice?”

-What to do in Venice
+Things to do in Venice

 There are many things to do in Venice besides take a gondola ride.
-The whole pensolon of Venice is divided into 6 boroughs: Cannaregio, Castello, Dorsoduro, San Marco, San Polo, and Santa Croce.
+The whole pensolon (municipality) of Venice is divided into 6 boroughs: Cannaregio, Castello, Dorsoduro, San Marco, San Polo, and Santa Croce.
 All have charming places to visit and delicious eats and drinks.
 Here are some attractions and activities that make Venice worth visiting.

-Liberia Acqua Alta in the Castello district
+1. Liberia Acqua Alta in the Castello district

 This hidden bookshop/library was a unique find for us.
 It is off the beaten tourist path and tucked away in the Castello District.
 Many hours can easily be spent finding new and used books.

-Ca’Macana in the Dorsoduro district
+2. Ca’Macana in the Dorsoduro district

 You can even find masks used in Stanley Kubrick’s Eyes Wide Shut here, as this is where they were made.
-The nice shop owners allowed us to have a lot of fun by letting us try all the masks on.
+The friendly shop owners allowed us to have a lot of fun by letting us try all the masks on.

-St Mark’s Square in San Marco district
+3. St Mark’s Square in San Marco district

-Rialto Bridge in San Polo district
+4. Rialto Bridge in San Polo district

 It’s hard to miss the bridge that connects the districts of San Marco and San Polo.
 Take a walk on it, it is the first dry crossing of the Grand Canal.

-Perfect local wine and cicchetti shop.
-The place is tiny and there are no seats inside but the wine is flavorful (and cheap) and cicchetti makes for a midday snack.
+Perfect local wine and Cicchetti shop.
+The place is tiny, and there are no seats inside, but the wine is flavorful (and cheap), and Cicchetti makes for a midday snack.

 A perfect option for mouthwatering Gelato with a great view.
 Located around the corner from Osteria Al Squero.